 How can you Solve Common Customer Experience Problems?

-☐Problem: The number one problem that customers usually face while interacting with a brand are unanswered FAQs and long wait time.
+☐Problem: The number one problem that customers usually face while interacting with a brand are unanswered FAQs and long wait times.

-✅Solution: Integrating Conversational AI with messaging apps allow brands to be available 24/7.
-The AI-powered bot can understand what the customer is looking for and respond to the customer’s query in real-time.
+✅Solution: Integrating Conversational AI with messaging apps allows brands to be available 24/7.
+The AI-powered bot can understand what the customer is looking for and respond to the customer’s query in real time.
 Any dire issue can be transferred to a live agent after the bot interacts with the customer and understands the problem.

 ☐Problem: The second problem is the lack of personalization.
 Sending product recommendation alerts that aren’t relevant to the customer leaves a bad impression.
 It also implies that the brand is not familiar with its customers.

-✅Solution: Conversation AI has opened up doors for brands to ensure personalization in every step.
+✅Solution: Conversation AI has opened up doors for brands to ensure personalization at every step.
 An off-the-shelf conversational commerce tool like Vizury can help you build conversational flows, store your data and create actionable segments of users based on demographics, behavior, and intent.
-Segmenting your users and building individual user profiles can ensure that your brand caters to personalizing your customer’s experience more efficiently.
+Segmenting your users and building individual user profiles can ensure that your brand caters to personalizing your customer’s experience more efficient.

 ☐Problem: The third problem is the lack of human touch.
 Customers prefer personal interaction with their favorite brands.
 In fact, 70% of shoppers want to interact with sales associates.